btexpress/ansible-playground/README.md

     vagrant ssh ansible
     ansible all -m ping

-This will ping all known hosts for the first time.
+This will ping all known hosts.
-Since it's the first time connecting to each host with ssh, the you'll have to manually accept each host's key for it to be saved in `known_hosts`.
+Since it's the first time connecting to each host with ssh, you'll have to manually accept each host's key for it to be saved in `known_hosts`.

 Now that you're logged in, continue onto